 S.No Criteria Yes No 1.
 Does the community structure have a goal or vision?
 2. Does the community structure have proactive and involved leadership?
 3. Does the community structure currently work on health and related issues?
 4. Does the community structure have regular or registered members?
 5. Does the community structure have resources like its own office, volunteers, staff and financial resources?
 6. Does the community structure conduct regular meetings?
 7. Does the community structure have the support, trust and goodwill of the larger communities where they operate?
 8. Do they represent any vulnerable population group?
 9. Is the community structure willing to collaborate on TB and health-related activities?
-Total score If there are more than five ticks under the 'ves' column, frontline workers may proceed to the criteria
+Total score the criteria